-Velocity of climate change in an instantaneous measurement of how projected temperature increases translate to horizontal velocity on the landscape (Loarie et al. 2009).
+We used, velocity of climate change, which is an instantaneous measurement of how projected temperature increases translate to horizontal velocity on the landscape (Loarie et al. 2009).
 It is an integration of both the rate of change in average climate and landscape properties that govern how bands of similar temperature redistribute spatially as climate changes.
 For example, in a region with high topographic diversity, a species may be able to track its climatic niche through relatively small dispersal distances (e.g. 10s or 100s of meters) upslope or downslope.
 By contrast, keeping pace with preferred climate under the same magnitude of temperature rise in the plains may require much larger dispersal distances – 100s or 1000s of kilometers.
-The local velocity of climate change, although a purely physical property, has biological relevance when linked with individual species-level dispersal capacity.
-Velocity of historical climate change since the last glacial maximum has been suggested as a major driver of patterns of species endemism (e.g. (Sandel et al. 2011)) and is commonly used as a biologically scaled metric of climate exposure (e.g. (Garcia et al. 2014)).
-Velocity of future temperature change used here follows the method of (Loarie et al. 2009) – and is essentially the ratio of the projected temporal rate of change (C/year) to the spatial rate of change (C/km).
-Projected temporal rate of change is based on the 20 year mean (2040-2060) projection for mean annual temperature from the HadGEM2-ES model (CMIP5) and the baseline (1960-1990) temperature available from Worldclim v1.4.
+Velocity of future temperature change used here follows the method of Loarie et al. (2009) – and is essentially the ratio of the projected temporal rate of change (C/year) to the spatial rate of change (C/km).
+Projected temporal rate of change was based on the 20 year mean (2040-2060) projection for mean annual temperature from the HadGEM2-ES model (CMIP5) and the baseline (1960-1990) temperature available from Worldclim v1.4.
 Spatial rate of change was derived from 30 arc second elevation data and calculated with the ‘terrain’ function from the R ‘raster’ package.

 We also explored an alternative measure of climate risk: exposure to extreme events.
 Detailed methods and results for this alternative measure are provided in the online Supporting Information.